11 Point Checklist to Data Integrity

 Quality of life technical measures

 These security features are mostly under-the-radar type of security features that most users will perceive as minor annoyances, but offer tangible improvements in user security.

 - Automatic log off.
 Logging off a user after each session will terminate the session cookie, cutting off access to the attacker if he somehow manages to intercept it.

 - Data input validation.
 This feature confirms whether or not the data has been successfully introduced, allowing the user to do corrections.

 - Force employees to set up strong passwords.
 Most internet users default to the easiest solution available for their problems, but not necessarily the best one.
 By creating a system that forces users to choose strong passwords, a company can avoid the risk of employees securing critical accounts with passwords such as “12345678”.

 Some technical attacks or server malfunctions happen because the hardware itself can’t cope with the amount of information it has to process.

 Exploits might be possible thanks to bad code, such as buffer overflows.
 Poor configurations can also allow an attacker to brute-force login screens, and acquire user passwords.

 Penetration testing and security audits

-Security audits on the other hand tend to be more in-house affairs, although smaller companies can outsource the task to data integrity specialist.
+Security audits on the other hand tend to be more in-house affairs, although smaller companies can outsource the task to data integrity specialists.
 A cybersecurity audit should analyze: